dylanpicart/excel_api_access/README.md

 - **Year Parsing**: If year formats differ (e.g., “19-20” instead of “2019-2020”), the regex must be adjusted or enhanced.
 - **Retries**: Now incorporates an automatic retry strategy via `tenacity`.
 For highly customized or advanced retry logic, the code can be extended further.
 - **Dual Virtual Environments**: Separate venvs  are maintained (one for WSL and one for Windows).
 Both can run the script successfully when properly configured—via cron on WSL or Task Scheduler on Windows.
+- File Download Security: Currently relies on chunked streaming and SHA-256 hashing for change detection, but does not verify the authenticity of the files.
+For higher security:
+  - Integrate virus scanning or malware checks after download.
+  - Validate MIME type or file signatures to confirm it’s an Excel file.
+  - Use TLS certificate pinning if the host supports it.

 ---